JoelCronin/JS_Quiz/README.md

 ## Difficulites

 I had set up a 'Play Again' button at the end initially.
 However, despite trying  multiple different approaches every time it ran a '405' error came up on the browser.
 I even changed the playAgain function so that all it did was refresh the page using the location.reload() method but the 405 error still persisted.
-I therefore had to just ask the use the browser refresh and get rid of the play again button but otherwise everything works as planned.
+I therefore had to ask the user to manually refresh and get rid of the play again button.

+However, this play again function was not in the specs from the client and so was a nice-to-have but not a necessity.
+I will check back with the client to see if they do want it and if they do continue work on a fix.

 ## Final Product